PAYMENT METHODS

 Payment Accepted

-cash, credit (Visa®, MasterCard®, Discover Card® or American Express®) or debit
+accept cash, credit (Visa®, MasterCard®, Discover Card® or American Express®)

-card (Visa® or MasterCard®), electronic check, personal check, cashier’s check,
+or debit card (Visa® or MasterCard®), electronic check (e-check), personal

-orders and cashier checks are not considered to be “certified” because the
+not certified.
+Money orders and cashier checks are not considered to be

-purchaser can cancel them.
-These payments will have a 14 or
+“certified” because the purchaser can cancel them.
+These payments will have a

-debit card is also not considered to be certified funds.
-Cash payments may only
+card is also not considered to be certified funds.

 Kiosk Payments